 Use professional tire associates to track down your tire leak and don't use over the counter 'tire repair items' as a form of repair, as this will only damage the tire further in the long run."

 - Jon Boyd of Boyd's Tire & Service

 Wrapping it up

 So, let's hear it: How many of these common car issues have you experienced?
-With the average car repair bill ranging from $500 to $600 a visit, and the range of things that can go wrong with your automobile for no reason other than driving it, we'd advise you start socking away those rainy-day funds now!
-After all, there are three certainties when it comes to owning a car: bumpy roads, insurance/registration fees, and repair costs!
+With the average car repair bill ranging from $500 to $600 a visit and the range of things that can go wrong with your automobile for no reason other than driving it, we'd advise you to start socking away those rainy-day funds now!
+After all, there are three certainties when owning a car: bumpy roads, insurance/registration fees, and repair costs!